we-learn-js/js-training/src/slideshow/slides/FunctionalProgramming.md

 <!--slide-->

 #### But it can also be Imperative
-> Sequence of steps/instructions that happen in order and modifies the state
+> Sequence of steps / instructions that happen in order and modifies the state

 * while statements
 * for loops